Midnighter: Powers and abilities

-In The New 52, Midnighter's abilities are slightly different.
+In The New 52, Midnighter's abilities are altered.
 His power to predict the outcome of any situation still exists, but appears to have been supplemented by a form of precognition as well as enhanced knowledge.
 He is able to finish other people's sentences before they have thought about it, and when Stormwatch's map of alien threats to Earth materialised in front of him and Apollo, he instantly knew what it was.
-He has significant resistance to telepathic attacks, as he was able to resist the Scourge of Worlds' attempt to use the Martian Manhunter's telepathy on him.
+He has significant resistance to telepathic attacks, as he was able to resist the Scourge of Worlds' attempt to use Martian Manhunter's telepathy on him.
 He mentions that he has carbon-fibre muscles that presumably enhance his strength.
 Harry Tanner, reputed to be the world's greatest swordsman, struggled to land even a single blow on Midnighter since the latter could predict every move he would make.
 After a few seconds of fighting, Midnighter immediately knew what Harry's power was.
-He has demonstrated the ability to move so stealthily that the Manhunter and Hawksmoor could not hear or sense his stalking them until it was too late.
-His suit enhances his durability; he was able to survive unaided in hyperspace for a while.
+Midnighter has demonstrated the ability to move so stealthily that the Manhunter and Hawksmoor could not hear or sense his stalking until it was too late.
+Midnighter's suit enhances his durability; he was able to survive unaided in hyperspace for a while.